Russia claims it repelled one of war's most serious cross-border attacks

 Far from the 1,500-kilometer (932-mile) front line in southern and eastern Ukraine, Russian border towns and villages regularly come under shelling and drone attacks, but this week's attack is the second in recent months that also appears to have involved an incursion by ground forces.
 Another difference from earlier cross-border attacks is that Russia's effort to repel it continued into a second day for the first time.

-Russian Defense Ministry spokesman Igor Konashenkov claimed local troops, air strikes and artillery routed the armed attackers.
+Russian Defense Ministry spokesman Igor Konashenkov claimed local troops, air strikes and artillery routed the attackers.

 “The remnants of the nationalists were driven back to the territory of Ukraine, where they continued to be hit by fire until they were completely eliminated,” Konashenkov said, without providing evidence.
 He did not mention any Russian casualties.